melaniehuang/creative-coding-studio/course-material/assignments.md

 ## Task 3 (30%)
 Present and mock your ideas for the final visuals and how they could be used at the museum for the exhibition

-- and -
+and

 Prepare a 10-minute presentation on your inspiration, process and final outputs.
 Use plenty of large images and tell your story.
 This is not meant to be a stiff or professional presentation, just a chance to share your work amongst peers.
 Have fun with it!

 As an additional part of this assessment, each student will also be required to ask and be asked a question at the end of each presentation.
 This is an opportunity for the class to discover more about your inspiration and process.

 **Mandatory items**
 - Accompanying slides and live demo
-- 10 minute presentation in front of class
+- 8 minute presentation in front of class
 - 1 answer to a question asked by a peer + 1 question for a peer’s presentation
 - Final process journal and visuals

 **Assessment criteria**
+- Overall project via process journal and visuals (60pts)
-- Presentation (60pts)
+- Presentation (30pts)
 - Answer(5pt) and question(5pt)
-- Final process journal and visuals (30pts)

 **Presentation:** Wed 16 + 23 Oct, 9:30am-12:30pm (In class)